-Over the last few years, there have been concerted efforts to try and ensure that companies and organisations put gender equality issues at the forefront of their business, while also ensuring they drive gender inequality out of places of work.
+Over the last few years, organisations have made concerted efforts to put gender equality issues at the forefront of their business.

-In this article, we will look to understand what gender equality is, how companies are addressing the issues surrounding it, what laws are in place to reduce inequality and the ways that PayFit helps businesses monitor and improve their gender gap.
+This article will explain what gender equality is, how companies are addressing it, what laws are in place to reduce inequality, and how PayFit helps businesses monitor and improve their gender gap.

 What is gender equality?

 Gender equality is the state in which access to rights or opportunities is unaffected by someone’s gender.

 It is achieved when both women and men enjoy the same opportunities and rights within society.

 While these inequalities are likely to be replicated within places of work, the one metric that best highlights gender equality in organisations is the gender pay gap.